Reference Date: 12-July-2013

-Current estimates indicate well below-average cereal harvest in 2012 following escalation of conflict and inadequate rains
+Current estimates indicate well below-average cereal harvest in 2013 following escalation of conflict

-Growing concern over the impact of prolonged civil unrest on the food security situation, especially of vulnerable groups
+Growing concern over the impact of prolonged conflict on the food security situation, especially of vulnerable groups

 Food inflation escalates since end of 2011

-Food price inflation soars to record levels since end-2011
+Food prices rise with the level of inflation soaring to record levels since end-2011

-According to data from the Syrian Central Bureau of Statistics, the country’s year-on-year inflation rate stood at 36.1 percent in July 2012, mainly driven by sharp increases in food prices and by fuel shortages that are impacting on transportation costs.
-The annual food inflation reached almost 32 percent in July 2012, a slight ease from the peak in May 2012.
-Prices of bread and cereals, major staples in the local diet increased sharply with a year-on-year inflation rate of about 34 percent in July 2012.
+According to data from the Syrian Central Bureau of Statistics, the country’s year-on-year inflation rate stood at almost 50 percent in November 2012 (last month for which data are available), mainly driven by sharp increases in food prices and by fuel shortages that are impacting on transportation costs.
+Prices of bread and cereals, major staples in the local diet increased sharply with a year-on-year inflation rate of about 64 percent in November 2012.

-The total unemployment rate in the Syrian Arab Republic has increased from about 12 percent to 25 percent, and a large share of population is displaced.
+The total unemployment rate in the Syrian Arab Republic in 2013 has increased to 18 percent; more than twice the seven-year average (2003-2010) of 8 percent.
 High unemployment levels coupled with high inflation rates seriously impacted the purchasing power of the population.

 Civil unrest aggravates food insecurity

 Continued civil unrest since mid-March 2011 has raised serious concern over the state of food security, particularly for vulnerable groups.
-Following the unrest, the economy in 2011 contracted by 3.4 percent.
-For 2012 the government expects a growth between 0 and 2 percent, while external sources expect a large contraction of over 8 percent.
+Following the unrest, the economy contracted by 3.4 percent in 2011 and 19 percent in 2012.
+For 2013 external sources expect a contraction of over 13 percent.
 The economy continues to be under pressure from international sanctions which include an embargo on oil exports as well as restrictions on international trade, investment and financial transactions.
-Imports of agricultural commodities to the Syrian Arab Republic are affected by inability to finance imports as a result of restrictions.

 The Government’s fiscal capacity to support producer and consumer subsidy schemes has come under severe strain following the economic downturn and the international sanctions.